Spanish nouns that end in -z in Spanish

 I have two pencils.

-See also Forming the plural of nouns ending in a consonant in Spanish (except -z) .
+See also Gender and number of nouns ending in a consonant in Spanish (except -z) .

 Want to make sure your Spanish sounds confident?
 We’ll map your knowledge and give you free lessons to focus on your gaps and mistakes.
 Start your Braimap today »